 Coke Vs. Pepsi

-This isn’t an article about Coke vs. Pepsi and which is better, but in the vegan debate, Coke is traditionally more upfront with their responses to the public.
+This isn’t an article about Coke vs. Pepsi and which is better, but in the vegan debate, Coke is traditionally more upfront with its responses to the public.
 Coca-Cola even has a section on its Product Page dedicated to what drinks are vegan and what constitutes as a vegan soft drink.
 Not to mention, they also briefly define veganism to their customers as well.
 It is notable that all of Cola-Cola’s sodas, including the acquired Fanta line of drinks, are all made with vegan sugar and vegan ingredients.
 However, some of their juices aren’t vegan.

 Some of the classic Coca-Cola sodas that are classified as vegan include: